 The Company accounts for its 30% interest in FF Gene Biotech using the equity method of accounting.
-The Company recorded its proportionate share of the losses of FF Gene Biotech in the first quarter of 2018 in the accompanying condensed consolidated statements of operations, and recorded its contribution to date, net of its proportionate share in the accumulated losses of FF Gene Biotech, in the accompanying condensed consolidated balance sheet as of March 31, 2018.
+The Company recorded its proportionate share of the losses of FF Gene Biotech in the three months ended March 31, 2019 in the accompanying condensed consolidated statements of operations, and recorded its contribution to date, net of its proportionate share in the accumulated losses of FF Gene Biotech, in the accompanying condensed consolidated balance sheet as of March 31, 2019.

 The Company entered into a license agreement with FF Gene Biotech, pursuant to which it granted FF Gene Biotech a license to use certain of the Company's clinical molecular diagnostic gene detection technology and related software and proprietary reference library of genetic information, along with any improvements on this technology that they may develop during the term of the license agreement.
 Under the license agreement, FF Gene Biotech will pay to the Company, on a quarterly basis, certain royalties based on the revenues of FF Gene Biotech.
+The license agreement expired on December 31, 2018.
 The Company earned \$18,000 for royalties under the license agreement for the first quarter of 2018.